vratidc/vratidc.github.io/_projects/Starmaze.md

 ## Design Approach

-The design approach was guided by outreach constraints and first time user experience.
+The design approach was guided by outreach constraints and first-time user experience.
 The experience needed to be easy to explain in less than one minute, simple to operate without prior training, and robust enough to run repeatedly in public settings.
 Narrative framing was kept minimal and functional, providing context without requiring long explanations.
-The control scheme for the traveler uses walking in place and head direction to avoid complex controller mappings.
-The overseer interface was designed as a simple top down view with clear buttons for shifting walls and placing traps.

 Playtesting with users unfamiliar with VR was used to refine onboarding, reduce confusion, and adjust pacing.
 Particular attention was paid to reducing motion discomfort, ensuring that movement felt intuitive and did not cause disorientation.